 If you are somebody who experiences frequent abdominal bloating and discomfort you are not alone!
 In fact, bloating is the biggest complaint of people who have Irritable Bowel Syndrome; which affects up to 15% of the US population.
-For readers in the Dallas-Fort Worth area, our local gastroenterologists at Digestive Health Centers are here to help diagnose and treat your bloating.
-Although there are many diseases that can cause bloating such as Inflammatory Bowel Disease or Celiac, we focus on the most common causes of bloating that people experience.
-Some bloating and gas is normal – in fact, most people produce .52.5 liters of gas per day.
-It’s when this gas becomes trapped in the intestines that cause all the problems.
+Although there are many diseases that can cause bloating such as Inflammatory Bowel Disease or Celiac, this article will focus on the most common ones people experience.

 What’s Causing My Bloating?